ARC: Consistent, Low-Latency Delivery via Receiver-Side Scheduling: Evaluation

 \subsection{Telecommunications Operator Cloud-Gaming Trial}

 An evaluation was conducted in collaboration with a major telecommunications operator using a cloud-gaming workload.
-The operator executed controlled A/B tests comparing the BitRipple Tunnel with integrated receiver-side scheduling (BRT+QADC) against the native cloud-gaming system.
+The operator executed controlled A/B tests comparing LT3 with \arcq\ (LT3+\arcq) against the native cloud-gaming system.
 The experimental setup was identical across conditions: the same cloud-gaming server, client device, access network, game title, video-encoding quality, frame rate, and scripted interaction pattern were used throughout the A/B comparison.
-When BRT+QADC was enabled, a tunnel was created between the client and an edge-site server, and all native traffic flowed through this tunnel unmodified at the application layer.
-When BRT+QADC was disabled, traffic flowed directly between the client and the cloud-gaming server.
-This ensured that any performance differences were attributable solely to the presence or absence of the BRT+QADC path and its integrated scheduling module.
+When LT3+\arcq\ was enabled, an LT3 path was established between the client and an edge-site server, and all native traffic was carried over this path without modification to the transport protocols.
+When LT3+\arcq\ was disabled, traffic flowed directly between the client and the cloud-gaming server.
+This ensured that any performance differences were attributable solely to the presence or absence of the LT3+\arcq\ path and its integrated scheduling module.

 Each set of experiments comprised multiple two-minute sessions that alternated between configurations so that both conditions experienced comparable network conditions.
 Tests were repeated at multiple times of day to capture naturally occurring variation in cellular and Wi-Fi channel quality.
 All timing and frame-delivery statistics were collected by an external analytics environment instrumenting both the client and the cloud servers.